jonnonz1/nz-statute-book/acts/public/2021/water-services-act-2021.md

 (4) Regulations made under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 67 Effect of exemption
-If an exemption is granted under section 65 or extended under section 66(1), the provisions of Part 2 of the Natural and Built Environment Act 2023 do not apply to the actions taken under section 62 to which the exemption relates while the exemption remains in force.
+If an exemption is granted under section 65 or extended under section 66(1), the provisions of Part 3 of the Resource Management Act 1991 do not apply to the actions taken under section 62 to which the exemption relates while the exemption remains in force.

 ### Subpart 10 — Authorisations